kneelinghorse/Semantext-Hub/docs/security/SECURITY_POLICIES.md

 **Startup Failure**:
 If any check fails, the service exits immediately with an actionable error message.

-> The `npm run registry:start` helper renders this checklist automatically and surfaces warnings for missing IAM policy files or unwritable audit destinations so demos never proceed with permissive defaults.
+> Launching the registry via `node packages/runtime/registry/server.mjs` renders this checklist automatically and surfaces warnings for missing IAM policy files or unwritable audit destinations so demos never proceed with permissive defaults.

 ### Migration from Insecure Defaults